-Students eat in the designated MS zone area designated by the Middle School Principal.
-Middle School students may carry a 'bag lunch' or choose to buy the hot lunch from the secondary lunch sales area.
-Students sign up for the hot lunch option in the HS Office on a monthly basis.
-Payment is due at the beginning of each month.
-Drinks are not provided with these lunches but Middle School students may purchase them from the lunch sales area.
+Students eat in the designated MS eating areas designated by the Middle School Principal.
+Middle School students may carry a 'bag lunch' or choose to buy the hot lunch from the Commons.
+Students sign up for the hot lunch option through the Titan portal.
+Students must have their picture ID in order to purchase snacks from the Commons.
+Drinks are not provided with the hot lunches but there are some available for purchase.